azurecitadel/azurecitadel.github.io/labs/bot/development.md

 It took a little while to get here, but you should now have everything set up correctly, and the bot is working.
 Go to the source control icon, write the comment at the top and commit the changes.
 Click the Synchronize Changes icon at the bottom to push to Team Services, and Azure.
 You can check in Azure that all is working as it should – just note, it can take a little while for the changes to sync across – you can confirm the status in the portal, in the Build, Continuous Deployment blade.
 Or make subtle changes to the bot text when you edit the code.

 We now have a bot that works, but it&#39;s a little dull.
-We are not going to add a few more features, starting with the basics.
+We are going to add a few more features, starting with the basics.

 First, we need to comment out the Bot dialog, **highlight the code below** and press **CTRL-/** to comment the code out, alternatively you can just delete it.